When Anxiety Takes Over: Recognizing and Managing Overwhelming Worry

 What Anxiety Looks Like in Social and Professional Settings

-These challenges underscore the importance of open communication.
 Discussing anxiety with trusted colleagues or supervisors can lead to accommodations that make the workplace more manageable.
-Similarly, friends and family members can offer support when they understand the impact of anxiety on daily life.
+Friends and family members can offer support when they understand anxiety’s impact on daily life.

 FAQs